CEO and Founder

-If you are a reporter and want to interview me for a story, or if you need FTI research, please contact Cheryl Cooney at email@example.com or 267-342-4300.
+If you are a reporter and want to interview Amy Webb for a story, or if you need FTI research, please contact Cheryl Cooney at [email protected] or 267-342-4300.
 This includes requests for broadcast appearances.
-If you are on immediate deadline, call or text me: 410-227-2632.
-(But please not in the middle of the night.)

 Media Requests - Books

-The Big Nine (hardcover 2019; paperback with new material launching February 2020)
+The Big Nine (hardcover 2019; paperback with new material launched February 2020)

-If you are a reporter or reviewer, please send your request to my publicists Mark Fortier, Lisa Barnes and Jamie Leifer.
-Mark can be reached at firstname.lastname@example.org, Lisa at email@example.com and Jamie can be reached at 212-364-1100 or firstname.lastname@example.org.
-Please make sure to cc Cheryl Cooney email@example.com.
+If you are a reporter or reviewer, please send your request to publicists Mark Fortier, Lisa Barnes and Jamie Leifer.
+Mark can be reached at [email protected], Lisa at [email protected] and Jamie can be reached at 212-364-1100 or [email protected].
+Please make sure to cc Cheryl Cooney [email protected].